ftherrien/VaspGibbs/README.md

 By default `srun` and `vasp_std` are used.

+VaspGibbs will compute the moment of inertia and symmetry of your molecule and compute rotational and translational contributions if you specify that the system is a molecule with the '-m' flag.

-The thermodynamic quantities can ve found in the `VaspGibbs.out` file.
+The thermodynamic quantities can ve found in the `VaspGibbs.md` file.
+Note that the output file is in markdown language!

 ## Online Ressources